mhogomchungu/NetworkAccessManager/README.md

 Example below shows an example of how to process a network response asynchronously using a lambda.

+The return argument of the API can be used to set fine tune the network request.

 ```
 void foo::bar()
 {